anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Year B: complete from Advent 1 to Ash Wednesday
 * Year C: complete from Palm Sunday onwards
 * Festivals: complete for January to March, and from September to December
-* Appendix: Gospels: complete for Luke and John
+* Appendix: Gospels: complete for Matthew 1-14, Luke and John

 # Contents